joseph-passineau/semantic-ui-sg/README.md

 ## Publish

-First thing first... make sure you are logged in to NPM.
+First thing first... make sure you're logged in to NPM.

 If you're not, run the follow command in a terminal